skybet/skybet.github.io/_posts/2016-11-25-big-data-news.md

 ---
 layout:     post
 title:      Our Top 10 Big Data News Sources
-date:       2016-11-21 12:00
+date:       2016-11-25 12:00
 summary:    Keeping on top of an area of technology that is as rapidly moving as the big data ecosystem is hard.
 Our data tribe share some of their resources for keeping up to date.
 category:   Big Data
 tags:       Data, News
 author:     alice_kaerast
 ---

 At a recent internal course on how to get started blogging we discussed the importance of blogs as a way of keeping up to date with technology.
 That's even more important in the faster moving parts of technology like big data.
-We spoke to people in our data tribe about how they keep up to date, resulting in this collection of our top ten data-related newsletters.
+We spoke to people in our data tribe about how they keep up to date, resulting in this collection of our top ten (plus one) data-related newsletters.

 * [Data Elixir](http://dataelixir.com/) is a relatively new newsletter containing curated data science news and resources from around the web.
 It's a great mix of news, tutorials, and tools.
 Several days after a publication there's still conversations going on aroud the office about articles from this newsletter.